RoryDuncan/learning-roadmaps/js/README.md

 # Learning Javascript roadmap

-This is a roadmap for new-to-programming users who want to learn Javascript.
+This is a roadmap for new-to-programming users who want to learn JavaScript.

 ## Learning the language and syntax